-For 2017, Kitron expects revenue to grow to between NOK 2 150 and 2 350 million.
-EBIT margin1) is expected to be between 5.6 and 6.4 per cent.
-The growth is primarily driven by customers in the Industry sector.
-The profitability increase is driven by cost reduction activities and improved efficiency.
+For 2018, Kitron expects revenue to grow to between NOK 2 500 and 2 700 million.
+EBIT margin is expected to be between 6.1 and 6.5 per cent.
+Growth is primarily driven by customers in the Industry and Energy sectors.
+Profitability is driven by cost reduction activities and improved efficiency

-The board emphasizes that every assessment of future conditions involves elements of uncertainty.
+The board emphasizes that every assessment of future conditions necessarily involves an element of uncertainty.